-The Proposal Manager will act as the contact-point for Unsolicited Proposals and is charged with evaluating the information supplied by the Proponent in conjunction with the meeting of Council representatives.
+The Proposal Manager, who will be appointed by the General Manager, will act as the contact-point for Unsolicited Proposals and is charged with evaluating the information supplied by the Proponent in conjunction with the meeting of Council representatives.
 The Proposal Manager also reports to EMC and the Audit, Risk and Improvement Committee, as required.